unphased/gundo.vim/README.markdown

 <a href="http://flattr.com/thing/74149/Gundo-vim" target="_blank">
 <img src="http://api.flattr.com/button/button-compact-static-100x17.png" alt="Flattr this" title="Flattr this" border="0" /></a>

+My fork of Gundo is for working on more powerful features.
+I only have one idea so far:

+* Press `s` to prompt a search across undo diffs (NOTE: I've made no progress on this yet)

 Gundo.vim is Vim plugin to visualize your Vim undo tree.

 Preview